svrooij/sonos2mqtt/README.md

 }
 ```

+## Run a MQTT server in docker

+If your want to test this library it's best to create a mqtt server just for testing.
+This can easily be done with the followinf docker command:
+`docker run -it -p 1883:1883 -p 9001:9001 eclipse-mosquitto`

 ## Use [PM2](http://pm2.keymetrics.io) to run in background

 If everything works as expected, you should make the app run in the background automatically.
 Personally I use PM2 for this.
 And they have a great [guide for this](http://pm2.keymetrics.io/docs/usage/quick-start/).